Ferrostar

 • Aiming for compatibility with ancient SDKs / API levels, except where it’s easy; this is a rare chance for a fresh start.

-• A routing engine; there are many good vendors that provide hosted APIs and offline route generation, as well as a rich ecosystem of FOSS software if you're looking to host your own for a smaller deployment.
+• A routing engine, basemap, or search solution; there are many good vendors that provide hosted APIs and offline route generation, and there is a rich ecosystem of FOSS software if you're looking to host your own for a smaller deployment.

-In this guide, we will use the following terms as specified.
+In this guide, we have very specific definitions of certain terms, noted below.
 Cases where a more narrow interpretation is needed should be obvious.

 • Interface - When used in a context that’s talking about code, we use this term to mean a method or type signature.
 For example, we will use the term interface to refer to Kotlin interfaces, Swift protocols, and Rust traits.
 We also use the term to refer to a type’s public interface as in the available properties to an end user such as yourself.